USFCA-MSDS/msds689/projects/featimp/featimp.md

 ## Automatic feature selection algorithm

 Once you have an ordering of features from most to least important, we need a mechanism to drop off unimportant features and keep the top *k*, for some *k* we don't know beforehand.
 Implement an automated mechanism that selects the top *k* features automatically that gives the best validation error.
 In other words, get a baseline validation metric appropriate for a classifier or a regressor then get the feature importances.
 Dropped the lowest importance feature and retrain the model and re-computing the validation metric.
 If the validation metric is worse, then we have dropped one too many features.
-Because of codependencies between features, you must recompute the feature importances after dropping each feature.
+Because of codependencies between features, you should recompute the feature importances after dropping each feature.

 In your report, you should make it clear how the algorithm works and the results.
 That means you will have to come up with a way to visualize or describe the results.